zuozhenggh/learning-library/developer-library/skillset-tracker/4-autonomous-json-db/4-autonomous-json-db.md

 ```

 ## **Step 5:** Upload sample JSON files in Object Storage & create PAR URL for each of them
 In order to be able to create the SODA document collections in the database from the sample JSON files, you must first upload them in a Standard Object Storage Bucket.
-In this step you will need the two JSON files created at the beginning of this lab (_sample\_skills.json_ and _sample\_users.json_).
+In this step you will need the two JSON files downloaded at the beginning of this lab (_sample\_skills.json_ and _sample\_users.json_).

 1. Log in on the OCI Console and from the top-left hamburger menu choose **Object Storage -> Object Storage**.